Showing posts with label Driving - Racers. Show all posts

 The CryptO'pinion?

-Every game has its flaws, and I felt my Diablo could have cornered better.
-I also disliked the overly narrow tracks and the inconsiderate locals who caused (my) road rage.
+Every game has its flaws, and I felt my Diablo could have cornered a little better.
+I also disliked the inconsiderate locals who made me really angry.
 This affected my driving skills and my wallet as I had to pay for all the extra repairs.
 Perhaps there are simply too many cars on the roads, or is it just me?

-Set aside a few hours for you and the kids.
+Set aside a few hours for this one.
 You won't regret this need for speedster, it's blummin' excellent!!

 Download the floppies via Atari Legend